 A bathroom is no place for a softwood, such as pine or fir, that warps easily, sustains dents and is susceptible to rot.
 The exception is redwood, which grows large enough to produce wide slabs and has a natural ability to resist rot and warping.
 In general, though, you'll want a hardwood and preferably a domestic one if you're making your bath vanity cabinet top yourself.

 You might want to stay away from exotic species if you're doing the work yourself.
 An exception is mahogany, which has a Janka rating similar to walnut, birch and oak.
-Not only are domestic hardwoods easier with which to work but they are also less expensive, and they offer plenty of variety.
+Not only are domestic hardwoods easier to work with, but they are also less expensive, and they offer plenty of variety.
 Blonde species, such as birch and maple, bring light into a dark space, while darker ones, such as walnut and cherry, offer swank and class.
 If your tastes run to the exotic, though, you're better off purchasing a precut vanity top.

 Choosing a Sink for a Wood Vanity Top